ryzbaka/PyLot/README.md

-Wiritng code for data processing in jupyter nodebooks is currently the standard, PyLot aims to bring the same workflow to the web and make code deployment ready so that you don't have to spend hours converting your Jupyter Notbook data processing pipeline to production code that you can schedule to run whenever you please.
+Wiritng code for data processing in jupyter nodebooks is currently the standard, PyLot aims to bring the same workflow to the web and make code deployment ready so that you don't have to spend hours converting your Jupyter Notbook data processing pipeline to production code that you can schedule to run whenever you please while also keeping track of your linux servers that you can access using PyLot's web terminal.

-Currently supported features:
+Features:
-* Server health monitor.
+* Server health monitor. (deployed to production)
-* Web Terminal that connects to your servers.
+* Web Terminal that connects to your servers. (deployed to production)
-Upcoming features:
 * PyLot Notebook interface (currently in development)
-* Python text editor
+* Python text editor (currently in development)
+* Pipeline scheduler (currently in development)
 * <strong>Currently in pre-alpha. ✈</strong>
 ## License ⚖
 * [MIT](https://github.com/ryzbaka/PyLot/blob/master/LICENSE)